interpretml/TalkToEBM/README.md

 susceptibility to extraordinary events, revealing insights into interplanetary travel and safety in this futuristic scenario.*

 Instead of describing individual graphs, we can also ask the LLM to summarize the entire model.
-We can also ask for a summary in a given number of sentences.

 ```python
 t2ebm.describe_ebm('gpt-4-turbo-2024-04-09',